knetikmedia/knetikcloud-java-client/docs/UsersInventoryApi.md

 Create an entitlement template

-Entitlement templates define a type of entitlement and the properties they have
+Entitlement templates define a type of entitlement and the properties they have. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; TEMPLATE_ADMIN

 ### Example
 ```java